 To index achievement gaps at the end of intervention, we included a follow-up sample of not-at-risk classmates who completed a subset of fractions measures before and after intervention.
-At-risk intervention students' achievement gaps at the end of intervention compared favorably to those of the at-risk control group (see Supplemental File Table 2).
-On fraction addition and subtraction, the at-risk control group's posttest gap dropped but remained substantial (from 1.19 SDs below classmates to 0.69).
-On ordering and word problems (only indexed at posttest in not-at-risk students), sizeable posttest gaps were also evident (0.46 SDs for ordering; 0.80 SDs for word problems).
-Most problematic, the NAEP achievement gap grew substantially (from 0.59 SDs at pretest to 1.44 at posttest).
-Across follow-along measures, the atrisk control group's posttest fraction performance gaps averaged 0.85 SDs.
+At-risk intervention students' achievement gaps at the end of intervention compared favorably to those of the at-risk control group (see Supplemental Table 2).
+On Addition and Subtraction, the at-risk control group's posttest gap dropped but remained substantial (from 1.19 standard deviations below classmates to 0.69).
+On Ordering and Word Problems (indexed only at posttest in not-at-risk students), sizeable posttest gaps were also evident (0.46 standard deviations for Ordering; 0.80 standard deviations for Word Problems).
+Most problematic, the NAEP achievement gap grew substantially (from 0.59 standard deviations at pretest to 1.44 at posttest).
+Across followalong measures, the at-risk control group's posttest fraction performance gaps averaged 0.85 standard deviations.

 The picture was dramatically more positive for at-risk intervention students.
-The NAEP gap held steady (from 0.55 SDs to 0.49), with a posttest gap substantially smaller than that of the control group's NAEP gap of 1.44 SDs.
-On word problems, it went from 0.65 SDs to 0.09.
-On other measures, intervention students outperformed not-at-risk classmates at posttest: by 0.24 SDs on ordering and by 0.31 SDs on addition and subtraction.
-Across follow-along measures, the achievement gap closed (mean = 0.01 SDs).
+The NAEP gap held steady (from 0.55 standard deviations to 0.49), with a posttest gap substantially smaller than that of the control group's NAEP gap of 1.44 standard deviations.
+On Word Problems, it went from 0.65 standard deviations to 0.09.
+On other measures, intervention students outperformed not-at-risk classmates at posttest: by 0.24 standard deviations on Ordering and by 0.31 standard deviations on Addition and Subtraction.
+Across follow-along measures, the achievement gap closed (M = 0.01 standard deviations ).